-[Tyr0]-Apelin-13 is derived from the apelin peptide which acts as a ligand for the apelin receptor (APJ) G protein coupled receptor and has been found to be associated with cardiovascular diseases, obesity, diabetes and cancer.
+[Tyr0]-Apelin-13 is derived from the apelin peptide which acts as a ligand for the apelin receptor (APJ) G protein-coupled receptor.

 Wysocka et al., (2018).
 The Role of Apelin in Cardiovascular Diseases, Obesity and Cancer.
 Front.
 Physiol., 9: 557.
 PMID: 29875677.